 }

-As we know, we use the delay function to mark the times.
+As we know, we use the delay function to set the timing.
 The problem is that delay is a blocking wait, meaning the processor stops the main control loop during this time.

-What if we want to perform other functions while the LED is blinking, such as reading a sensor, receiving data by serial port, or activating a motor?
-Do I have to stop the entire board just to make the LED blink?
+What if we want to perform other functions while the LED blinks, like reading a sensor, receiving data via serial port, activating a motor?
+Do I have to stop the entire board just to make an LED blink?

-Well, if this were the case, processors would not be very interesting.
+Well, if that were the case, processors wouldn’t be very interesting.
 We have several mechanisms to deal with this.
 Among them are interrupts and timers, but these are intended for more specific functions.

-If we don’t have strict timing requirements, if all we need is to time a series of functions that execute at a certain time, the simplest (and most common) approach is based on the time elapsed between events.
+If we don’t have strict timing requirements, if all we need is to time a series of functions to execute at a specific moment, the simplest (and most common) approach is one based on the elapsed time between events.

-First of all, since we don’t feel like staring at a LED, let’s modify the Blink example so that instead of blinking an LED, it shows “ON”, “OFF” through the serial port.
+First, since we don’t want to strain our eyes looking at an LED, let’s modify the Blink example so that instead of blinking an LED, it shows “ON”, “OFF” via the serial port.
 This way we can also show the trigger times.

-We will also change the LED on and off to a toggleLed() function, which simply changes the state of the LED from on to off.
+We’ll also change turning the LED on and off to a toggleLed() function, which simply changes the LED state from on to off.
 We do this only to make the examples simpler, because we have a call to a single action.

-The code would be as follows, which is basically identical in functionality to the previous Blink with some minor changes to make the example easier to illustrate.
+The code would be as follows, which is basically functionally identical to the previous Blink with minimal changes to make it easier to illustrate the example.

 bool state = false;